adamcq/adamcq/README.md

  📫 Or reach me at **adam.borgula@epfl.ch**

 ---
-👯 **Looking for**:
+🔍: **Currently looking for**:
-- master's thesis in the industry - interested in projects at the intersection of Data Science and Systems Engineering.
+- master's thesis in the industry - intersection of Data Science and Systems Engineering.

 ---